MehrojOfficial/Battery_Health/README.md

 ### How to use:
 - Flash both modules in Magisk
-- Reboot and configure some options within app
+- Reboot, give root access and configure some options within app

 ## Recommended settings: